 NOTE: The purpose of this bill is to provide medical and religious exemptions from mandatory immunizations for school children.
 The bill would require parents and guardians to assert their religious beliefs in an affidavit.
 Parents or guardians seeking an exemption for a child would be required to present an affidavit to be provided to the Department of Health and Human Resources, before the exemption could apply.
 Further, the bill would remove students who are not immunized from school in times of emergency or epidemics.
 The bill provides that the Secretary of Health and Human Resources may by legislative rule add or delete diseases for which vaccines are required for school attendance and reconstitutes the Immunization Advisory Committee.

 Strike-throughs indicate language that would be stricken from the present law, and underscoring indicates new language that would be added.

-§16-3-4 has been completely rewritten, therefore, strike-throughs and underscoring have been omitted.
+§16-3-4 has been completely rewritten; therefore, it has been completely underscored.